Last Updated on May 19, 2022

 - Where is Banner Elk?

-- Things to Do in Banner Elk Throughout the Year
+- The Best Things to Do in Banner Elk Throughout the Year

 - Eat at these Banner Elk Restaurants

-- Explore nearby High Country Towns!
+- Things to Do in Banner Elk’s High Country Neighbors!
 (Boone, Blowing Rock, and More)

-- Hop on the Blue Ridge Parkway near Banner Elk (Nearby Stops Included)
+- Blue Ridge Parkway Day Trips from Banner Elk (Nearby Stops and Hikes)

 - Hiking Trails near Banner Elk